fairlylocal/lostinspace/assets/sounds/readme.md

-This folder contains the sounds
+A game without sounds is pretty boring, yes?